edx/commerce-coordinator/docs/decisions/0008-pull-commerce-coordinator-code-out-of-platform.rst

 As a result of this we will be able to pull out the ``commerce-coordinator`` related code from ``edx-platform`` into a private pluggable application and still be able to use the functionality provided by ``commerce-coordinator``.

 For the implementation, we will be creating a new pluggable application that will house all the business specific ``commerce-coordinator`` related code in overridden functions.
 This new pluggable application will be installed with `EDXAPP_PRIVATE_REQUIREMENTS`_ from `edx-internal`_.
+This solution also ensures that regular flow for the community remains unaffected.

 .. _Django App Plugins: https://github.com/openedx/edx-django-utils/tree/master/edx_django_utils/plugins#django-app-plugins
 .. _edx_django_utils: https://github.com/openedx/edx-django-utils